Wednesday December 3 2025

 2. What Intel offers

 Intel is the traditional leader in the processor market and is renowned for its high stability and strong performance.
-Its latest generations of processors (13th and 14th generation, as well as the newer 15th generation Arrow Lake) offer impressive capabilities that cover every need.
+Its latest generations of processors (13th, 14th and the newest 15th generation Arrow Lake) offer impressive capabilities that cover every need, from casual use to professional applications.

 🚀 Turbo Boost Technology